genchevv/rails-overtime-app/README.md

 - Email summary to managers for approval
 - Needs to be documented if employee did not log overtime

-## UI
-- x Bootstrap -> formatting
-- x Icons from glyphicons
-- x Update the styles for forms

 ## TODOS
-- Integrate validation for phone attribute in User:
-    # No spaces or dashes
-    # Exactly 10 characters
-    # All characters have to be a number